jeff4/bionotes.github.io/valentine-2004.md

 * Author: [James W. Valentine](https://ucmp.berkeley.edu/people/james-valentine/)
 * University of Chicago Press, 2004

-### Chapter 1: The Nature of Phyla p.
+## Chapter 1: The Nature of Phyla p.
 7
-#### Genealogical Histories Can Be Traced in Trees Which Are Positional Structures p.
+### Genealogical Histories Can Be Traced in Trees Which Are Positional Structures p.
 13

-#### Natural Biological Hierarachies Are Nested Structures of Functional Entities That Emerge When Complex Systems Are Organized p.
+### Natural Biological Hierarachies Are Nested Structures of Functional Entities That Emerge When Complex Systems Are Organized p.
 16
+* Several natural hierarchies associated with the origin and diversication of phyla:
+	* Somatic hierarchy which describes the organization of bodies into systems, organs, tissues, cells, etc. (Eldredge 1985)
+	* Ecological hierarchy (Valentine 1973b)
+	* "Regulome" genomic hierarchies of genes, promoters, repressors, proteins, and other molecules related to development
+	* Additionally there is the Linnean taxonomic hierarchy (see below).

+#### There Are Four Major Types of Hierarchical Structures p.
+16
+* Type one:

-#### Natural Hierarchies Are Formed By Trees p.
+### Natural Hierarchies Are Formed By Trees p.
 22

-#### The Linnean Hierarchy Is Quasi-Natural p.
+### The Linnean Hierarchy Is Quasi-Natural p.
 24

-#### Trees and Hierarchies Have Very Distinct Properties p.
+### Trees and Hierarchies Have Very Distinct Properties p.
 25

-#### Cladistics Is a Systematics Based On Trees p.
+### Cladistics Is a Systematics Based On Trees p.
 27

-#### Phyla Have Split Personalities p.
+### Phyla Have Split Personalities p.
 31

-#### Molecular Branchings Can Define Clades While Morphological Features Define Linnean Taxa p.
+### Molecular Branchings Can Define Clades While Morphological Features Define Linnean Taxa p.
 32

-#### Bodyplans Consist of Evolutionarily Disparate Features p.
+### Bodyplans Consist of Evolutionarily Disparate Features p.
 33

-### Chapter 3: Development and Bodyplans p.
+## Chapter 3: Development and Bodyplans p.
 76

-### Chapter 4: Morphological and Molecular Phylogenies p.
+## Chapter 4: Morphological and Molecular Phylogenies p.
 115
-#### Assumed Evolutionary Histories Affect Morphologically Based Phylogenetic Hypotheses
+### Assumed Evolutionary Histories Affect Morphologically Based Phylogenetic Hypotheses

-#### Evolutionary Histories Affect Molecularly Based Estimates of the Timing, Branching Patterns, And Order of Origins of Phyla p.
+### Evolutionary Histories Affect Molecularly Based Estimates of the Timing, Branching Patterns, And Order of Origins of Phyla p.
 123

-#### Morphological And Molecular Homologies Are Decomposable p.
+### Morphological And Molecular Homologies Are Decomposable p.
 131

-#### There Is A Large Variety of Ways to Form Trees From Molecular Sequences p.
+### There Is A Large Variety of Ways to Form Trees From Molecular Sequences p.
 132

-#### Although Molecular Phylogenies Produce Conflicting Topologies, They Have Also Produced a Growing Consensus on Major Alliances of Phyla p.
+### Although Molecular Phylogenies Produce Conflicting Topologies, They Have Also Produced a Growing Consensus on Major Alliances of Phyla p.
 138

-#### Combined Morphological/Molecular Phylogenies of Phyla May Require Improved Assessments of Homologies To Be Successful p.
+### Combined Morphological/Molecular Phylogenies of Phyla May Require Improved Assessments of Homologies To Be Successful p.
 143